niklasHagner/mma-rankings/README.md

 * /data
     - `fighters/*.json` - the profile for a fighter.
 Contains a) basic info like birthplace b) their entire record.
 But not their ranking history
     - `mmaStats.json` - UFC ranking history with around one instance per month
     - `allFighters.json` - lists all files in `data/fighters/`.
-When the rankings are rendered this file can be used to detect which fighters should have links to their profile pages (via the route `/fighter/name` )
+When the rankings are rendered this file can be used to detect which fighters can have links to their profile pages.
+Note that some items in this file have a manually added property for `mmaStatsName` as mmaStats uses names like 'Weili Zhang' while Wikipedia uses names like 'Zhang Weili'

 ## Run this project: